ratpack/ratpack/ratpack-manual/src/content/chapters/13-http.md

 # Basic HTTP

-This chapter introduces how to deal with basic HTTP concerns such as parsing requests, rendering responses, content negotiation file uploads etc.
+This chapter introduces how to deal with basic HTTP concerns such as parsing requests, rendering responses, content negotiation, file uploads etc.

 ## Request & Response

-The context object that a handler operates on provides the ([`getRequest()`](api/ratpack/handling/Context.html#getRequest--) & [`getResponse()`](api/ratpack/handling/Context.html#getResponse--) methods for accessing the [`Request`](api/ratpack/http/Request.html) and [`Response`](api/ratpack/http/Response.html) respectively.
+The context object that a handler operates on provides the [`getRequest()`](api/ratpack/handling/Context.html#getRequest--) & [`getResponse()`](api/ratpack/handling/Context.html#getResponse--) methods for accessing the [`Request`](api/ratpack/http/Request.html) and [`Response`](api/ratpack/http/Response.html) respectively.
 These objects provide more or less what you would expect.